-Ed Aboufadel has been writing and analyzing gas prices since 2001, and Tim and Craig have recently joined TGG.
+Ed Aboufadel has been writing and analyzing gas prices since 2001, and Tim and Craig have joined TGG a few years ago.
 Years ago, Patrick (who now works for GasBuddy.com) spent most of his time researching and keeping his predictions semi-private.
 Ed has kept a detailed log of gas prices since 2001.
-Ed is quite active in the “The Gas Game” topic over at GasBuddy.com.
-Each year a new thread is made where predictions are made.
-We also have a Facebook page and a Twitter feed.
+Along with this site, we also have a Facebook page and a Twitter feed.

 In August 2006, TheGasGame.com was born.
 It should be noted that “The Gas Game” was a name that Ed called his daily monitoring since around 2002, when he first started his blog.
 After the domain name was acquired, writers on the site provided west Michigan locals and those in nearby states more insight into how gas prices work.
 In May of 2009, Patrick accepted a position with GasBuddy, a consumer oriented gas price organization as Senior Petroleum Analyst.

 The Gas Game: As seen and as heard on WZZMTV13, WOODTV8, WSNX 104.5 FM, WOOD 1300 AM, WNXT 99.3 OHIO, Runago.com, TheNest.com, and more!